kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 ## Key Points
 - on growth
     - [[Hermit Crab|dendron://kevin-public/me.mm.hermit-crab]] - growth = being vulnerable
+    - growth comes at point of resistance
-    - invest in loss
+    - growth comes after loss
-    - have a rival
-    - use dirty players as a means of strengthening mental defenses
+    - growth comes from rivals - they know you best
+    - growth comes from dirty players - they expose fears and indignation
+    - growth comes from taking risks tha others would not

 - on resillience
     - find the soft zone